 - A windproof jacket/ fleece jacket and bottoms

 - A light sleeping bag.
 You can rent or buy them in Nepal.
 You can also buy it outside of Nepal.
-If you want to buy outside of Nepal, you may want to buy one of these best backpacking sleeping bags under 100 USD.

 This too can be bought or rented in Nepal cheaply.

 There are many ups and downs in this trek and trekking poles can assist you.
 It will help relieve pressure on your knees.

 Buy a pair in your home town if you don’t already own one.
 Fakes in Kathmandu will not be protective.